 Additional coursework may be added to the approved degree plan by petition if it is deemed necessary by the advisory committee to correct deficiencies in the student’s academic preparation.
-No changes to the degree plan can be made once the student’s Request for Final Examination or Request for Final Examination Exemption is approved by the Office of Graduate and Professional Studies.
+No changes to the degree plan can be made once the student’s Request for Final Examination or Request for Final Examination Exemption is approved by the Graduate and Professional School.

 A minimum of 30 semester credit hours of approved courses and research is required for the thesis option Master of Arts degree.
 A minimum of 36 semester credit hours of approved courses is required for the non-thesis option Master of Arts degree.